 Stock market fluctuations exhibit several statistical peculiarities which are still awaiting for a satisfactory interpretation.
 More strikingly, many of these statistical properties are common to a wide variety of markets and instruments.
-The most prominent features are [1-3,5-7]:
+The most prominent features are [1, 2, 3, 5, 6, 4]:

-- 1. On short time scales, the variations of stock prices are strongly non-Gaussian. - 2.
-Market "volatility" (i.e. the conditional variance of the fluctuations) is itself time dependent, with a slowly decreasing, power-law like, autocorrelation function. - 3.
-On very long time scales, the log of the price tends to grow linearly with time with rare, large drops corresponding to market crashes.
+- 1. On short time scales, the variation of stock prices are strongly non-Gaussian. - 2.
+Market 'volatility' (i.e. the variance of the fluctuations) is itself time dependent, with a slowly decreasing, power-law like, correlation function. - 3.
+On very long time scales, the log of the price tends to grow linearly with time, with rare, large drops corresponding to market crashes.

-The first two properties are observed on a certain range of time scales, ranging from an hour to several weeks, but do not hold for very large time scales (several years) where macroeconomic factors enter into consideration, nor for very short time scales (minutes or so, the typical duration of a transaction) where the detailed structure of the market has to be taken into account.
+The first two properties are observed on a certain range of time scales, ranging from an hour to several weeks, but do not hold for very large time scales (several years) where macroeconomic factors enter into consideration nor for very short time scales (minutes or so, the typical duration of a transaction) where the detailed structure of the market has to be taken into account.

-These "anomalies" have drawn considerable attention recently, because of their intrinsic importance, but also because of possible analogies with physical phenomena such as earthquakes or avalanches.
+These anomalous events have drawn considerable attention recently, both because of their intrinsic importance, but also because of possible analogies with physical phenomena such as earthquakes or avalanches.
 The point is that crashes correspond to a collective effect, where a large proportion of the actors in a market decide simultaneously to sell their stocks; it is thus tempting to think of a crash as some kind of critical point where (as in statistical physics models undergoing a phase transition) the response to a small external perturbation becomes infinite, because all the subparts of the system respond cooperatively.
-Correspondingly, it has been suggested that "crash precursors" might exist, and in particular "log-periodic" oscillations before the crash [8].
+Correspondingly, it has been suggested that 'crash precursors' might exist, and in particular 'log-periodic' oscillations before the crash [7].
 However, no microscopic model has been proposed which substantiate such a claim.
-Actually, there are as yet no convincing model which "explains" the statistical features described above, although many proposals have been put forward [9,11].
+Actually, there are as yet no convincing model which 'explains' the statistical features described above, although many proposals have been put forward [8, 10].

 A crucial ingredient in model building is the specification of the level (in our case, the time scale) at which one aims to describes the properties of the system.
 There are currently two major approaches to market dynamics in the economics and finance literature.
-One approach is a "temporary equilibrium" approach which assumes that supply and demand equilibrate quickly enough to be considered at instantaneous equilibrium at all times [9].
-The other one is that of market microstructure theory [10] which examines the implications of market structure, behavorial assumptions about market participants and specific trading rules on price behavior at the transaction level.
+One approach is a "temporary equilibrium" approach which assumes that supply and demand equilibrate quickly enough to be considered at instantaneous equilibrium at all times [8].
+The other one is that of market microstructure theory [9] which examines the implications of market structure, behavorial assumptions about market participants and specific trading rules on price behavior at the transaction level.

-However, our aim here is to describe market dynamics on time scales where, according to empirical observations, some interesting regularities which are common between markets with different microstructures appear [2,5].
-At the same time, these time scales are not long enough to allow the market to reach equilibrium: empirical studies a e-mail: bouchaud@amoco.saclay.cea.fr show that at intraday time scales there is an imbalance between supply and demand [4].
-The level of description adopted here is therefore intermediate between the macroeconomic level which is that of the market equilibrium models [9] and the individual agent level which is that of the market microstructure theory [10].
+However, our aim here is to describe market dynamics at time scales where, according to empirical observations, some interesting regularities which are common between markets with different microstructures appear [2, 4].
+At the same time, these time scales are not long enough to allow the market to reach equilibrium: empirical studies show that at intraday time scales there is an imbalance between supply and demand.
+The level of description adopted here is therefore intermediate between the macroeconomic level which is that of the market equilibrium models [8] and the individual agent level which is that of the market microstructure theory [9].